Do Not Read This PostWhat if this post were a malicious link?

-Human errors are those actions
+They are those actions

-Ongoing research conducted
+Ongoing research conducted by Ideas42,

-US non-profit, social-purpose organization,
+a US non-profit,

-(by speaking to cybersecurity experts) that
+(by speaking to cybersecurity experts)

-of the costs attributed to cybersecurity attacks
+attributed to cybersecurity attacks

-have its origins in human error.
+are rooted in human error.

-the computer sessions we left open unnecessarily
+of computer sessions we unnecessarily leave open

 waiting for someone to dive in,

-providing sensitive information to some party
+of providing sensitive information to some party

-or person without much thought, and so on.
+without much thought, etc.

 Some of these are out of